ryantd42/NY-Legislative-Git/2023/S6306B-2023/bill.md

   April 12, 2023
   ___________

- Introduced  by  Sen. JACKSON -- read twice and ordered printed, and when printed to be committed to the Committee on Civil Service and Pensions -- recommitted to the Committee  on  Civil  Service  and  Pensions  in accordance  with  Senate  Rule 6, sec.
-8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee
+ Introduced by Sens.
+JACKSON, MARTINEZ, MARTINS -- read twice and ordered printed,  and  when  printed to be committed to the Committee on Civil Service and Pensions -- recommitted to the Committee on Civil  Service and  Pensions  in  accordance  with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to amend the retirement and social security law, in relation to providing WTC-related benefits to certain employees who worked at  the